Applied Radiology

 Ryan Holland, MD; Steven Benitez, MD; Addison Fortunel, MD; Andrew Brook, BA, MS; Deepak Khatri, MD; Allan Brook, MD

-Estimated time for completion: 1 hour • Date of release and review: November 1, 2021 • Expiration Date: October 31, 2023
+Estimated time for completion: 1 hour • Date of original release: November 1, 2021 • Date of review: December 13, 2023 • Expiration Date: December 31, 2024

 As thrombectomy has become the standard of care for large vessel/arterial occlusions, the indications are initiated by proper imaging and understanding of the brain blood flow physiology.
 This two-part series examines the standard of care for acute stroke imaging and the latest techniques.
 The second part of this activity on stroke intervention will appear in the November-December issue of Applied Radiology.